mihanovak1024/mihanovak1024.github.io/_posts/2021-01-04-the-evolution-of-annoying-mobile-ads.md

 Just for reference, [Chartboost](https://www.chartboost.com/) is one of the most popular Mobile Ad SDKs in 2020.

 ### Ad Spending
-Mobile ad spending reached it's highs each year:
+Mobile ad spending reached its highs each year:
 {% include gallery id="mobile-ad-spending-2007-2021" caption="Mobile Ad Spending from 2007 to 2020 in millions $$$ (from [Statista](https://www.statista.com/statistics/303817/mobile-internet-advertising-revenue-worldwide/))" %}

 ### Devices
 A few introductory explanation:
 - CPM (cost per mile) --- an amount of money the advertiser is willing to pay for 1000 impressions.
-  Impression means that the ad was actually displayed to the user (for example a fullscreen interstitial pops up).
+  Impression means that the ad was actually displayed to the user (for example a full screen interstitial pops up).
 - CTR (click through rate) --- number of clicks per shown ad
-- Fill rate --- when app makes a http request to ad provider's side requesting for an ad, this ad provider might or might not have an ad ready for the current user/device/app.
+- Fill rate --- when an app makes a http request to the ad provider's side requesting for an ad, this ad provider might or might not have an ad ready for the current user/device/app.

 Apple products were treated as premium devices, causing quite higher CPMs compared to more accessible Android devices, which were significantly cheaper in terms of device price tag.